Stormwater is the runoff from rain storm events or snow melt.

 City divisions which help develop and monitor this program include Environmental Services, Utilities, Parks Maintenance, Building Inspections, Zoning, and Streets and Fleet maintenance.
 Many aspects of how the City provides services or maintains its facilities are covered under the SWPPP.

-Contact the City's environmental coordinator with questions regarding stormwater.
+Contact the City's water resources coordinator with questions regarding stormwater.

 For more information about how you can help in Eden Prairie's water stewardship efforts, check out the other water topics on our website.